-Don't place any servers, services, or devices between your on-premises Exchange servers and Office 365 that process or modify SMTP traffic.
-Secure mail flow between your on-premises Exchange organization and Office 365 depends on information contained in messages sent between the organization.
+Don't place any servers, services, or devices that process or modify SMTP traffic between your on-premises Exchange servers and Microsoft 365 or Office 365.
+Secure mail flow between your on-premises Exchange organization and Microsoft 365 or Office 365 depends on information contained in messages sent between the organization.
 Firewalls that allow SMTP traffic on TCP port 25 through without modification are supported.
-If a server, service, or device processes a message sent between your on-premises Exchange organization and Office 365, this information is removed.
+If a server, service, or device processes a message sent between your on-premises Exchange organization and Microsoft 365 or Office 365, this information is removed.
 If this happens, the message will no longer be considered internal to your organization and will be subject to anti-spam filtering, transport and journal rules, and other policies that may not apply to it.

 Inbound messages sent to recipients in both organizations from external Internet senders follow a common inbound route.
 Outbound messages sent from the organizations to external Internet recipients can either follow a common outbound route or can be sent via independent routes.

 You'll need to choose how to route inbound and outbound mail when you plan and configure your hybrid deployment.
 The route taken by inbound and outbound messages sent to and from recipients in the on-premises and Exchange Online organizations depends on the following: